Skip to main content

 ADOS Ground Agent

-The Ground Agent is a small Linux SBC with a WiFi radio card that receives HD video from your drone and puts it on any screen you want.
+The Ground Agent is a small Linux ground node that receives HD video from your drone and puts it on any screen you want.
 Your laptop browser, your phone, a monitor with a gamepad, or all three at once.
 It runs the same ADOS Drone Agent codebase in a different profile.
 Same install script, same code, same updates.
 The hardware fingerprint at boot decides whether the SBC acts as a drone companion or a ground station.
+The box stays compact.
+Power comes from an external USB-C source such as a wall adapter, a USB-C power bank, or regulated field power.

-Raspberry Pi 4B ground station with RTL8812EU WiFi adapter, OLED display, and buttons
+Bench ground station with USB radio adapter, OLED display, and buttons

 What it does